 Podcasts for bootstrappers and indie hackers

-Many bootstrappers are starting their own podcast to talk about launching, building, and growing their startups.
+Many bootstrappers are starting podcasts about launching, building, and growing their startups.
 Podcasting allows bootstrappers to reach a group of listeners who can encourage them in their journey, offer assistance, and potentially become customers.

 Above Board